UNR-CFB/lahontan/scripts/Pipeline/README.md

 data.
 This includes using fastQC to create statistics on the quality of the data as well as to search for overrepresented sequences.
 Trimming of the reads is done by trimmomatic which trims poor reads as well as any reads in a blacklist file.
-A custom blacklist file can be created by `runPipe mb`, which can be fed to a pipeline with the `--use-blacklist` option.
+A custom blacklist file can be created by `lahontan mb`, which can be fed to a pipeline with the `--use-blacklist` option.
 After trimming, an additional round of fastQC will be performed to check the results of the trimming.
 These quality control steps are identical for all pipelines.
 Once the